 Jazz at Lincoln Center announces 2022 Jack Rudin Jazz Championship

-Jazz at Lincoln Center (JALC) is proud to announce the second annual Jack Rudin Jazz Championship, a two-day invitational competition featuring ensembles from ten of the most well-regarded university jazz programs in the country.
-For the first time since March 2020, students will perform publicly on the Rose Theater stage for Jazz at Lincoln Center’s Jack Rudin Jazz Championship, set to take place on January 10-11, 2022 throughout Frederick P. Rose Hall, home of Jazz at Lincoln Center, located on Broadway at 60th Street, New York, New York.
+New York, NY (March 18, 2022) – Following the competition’s postponement due to the Omicron surge in January, Jazz at Lincoln Center (JALC) is proud to announce the rescheduled dates for the second annual Jack Rudin Jazz Championship, a two-day invitational competition featuring ensembles from ten of the most well-regarded university jazz programs in the country.
+For the first time since March 2020, students will perform publicly on the Rose Theater stage for Jazz at Lincoln Center’s Jack Rudin Jazz Championship, set to take place on April 19-20, 2022 throughout Frederick P. Rose Hall, home of Jazz at Lincoln Center, located on Broadway at 60th Street, New York, NY.

-Although Jazz at Lincoln Center’s hall was temporarily dark to audiences from March 2020 until the organization reopened on November 18, 2021, Jazz at Lincoln Center provided resources for cultural nourishment and comfort in these uncertain times.
-The organization made available more than 1000 digital programs—including education programs Essentially Ellington, WeBop, Swing University, Summer Jazz Academy, and new programs including A Closer Listen and Inside the Score—to reach people all over the world and bring the healing power of jazz music into homes and communities.
+Although Jazz at Lincoln Center’s hall was temporarily dark to audiences from March 2020 until the organization reopened on November 18, 2021, Jazz at Lincoln Center continued to provide resources for cultural nourishment and comfort in these uncertain times.
+The organization made more than 1000 digital programs available—including education programs Essentially Ellington, WeBop, Swing University, Summer Jazz Academy, and new programs including A Closer Listen and Inside the Score—to reach people all over the world and bring the healing power of jazz music into homes and communities.
+Spring 2022 marks the in-person return of both the Jack Rudin Jazz Championship and Essentially Ellington two weeks later, bringing live student performances and competition back to Rose Theater.

 Ensembles competing in the 2022 Jack Rudin Jazz Championship hail from the following colleges and universities: